Cytoplasm: As a sol-gel

 There has long been evidence that the cytoplasm behaves like a sol-gel.
 It is thought that the component molecules and structures of the cytoplasm behave at times like a disordered colloidal solution (sol) and at other times like an integrated network, forming a solid mass (gel).
 This theory thus proposes that the cytoplasm exists in distinct fluid and solid phases depending on the level of interaction between cytoplasmic components, which may explain the differential dynamics of different particles observed moving through the cytoplasm.
-A papers suggested that at length scale smaller than 100 nm, the cytoplasm acts like a liquid, while in a larger length scale, it acts like a gel.
+A paper suggested that at length scale smaller than 100 nm, the cytoplasm acts like a liquid, while in a larger length scale, it acts like a gel.

 As a glass

-Recently it has been proposed that the cytoplasm behaves like a glass-forming liquid approaching the glass transition.
+It has been proposed that the cytoplasm behaves like a glass-forming liquid approaching the glass transition.
 In this theory, the greater the concentration of cytoplasmic components, the less the cytoplasm behaves like a liquid and the more it behaves as a solid glass, freezing more significant cytoplasmic components in place (it is thought that the cell's metabolic activity can fluidize the cytoplasm to allow the movement of such more significant cytoplasmic components).
 A cell's ability to vitrify in the absence of metabolic activity, as in dormant periods, may be beneficial as a defense strategy.
 A solid glass cytoplasm would freeze subcellular structures in place, preventing damage, while allowing the transmission of tiny proteins and metabolites, helping to kickstart growth upon the cell's revival from dormancy.